Meeds-io/whitepaper/en/0-intro.md

 The current work market is inefficient due to high transaction costs and frequent conflicts of interest between employers and employees.

 The World of Meeds (WoM) proposes a new paradigm to address these issues by reducing transaction costs and reinventing working relationships.
-It's a digital platform that bridges the gap between traditional companies and new forms of organization by introducing a fair and transparent incentive system that realigns the interests of all parties.
+It's a digital space that bridges the gap between traditional companies and new forms of organization by bringing a fair and transparent incentive system that realigns the interests of all parties.

 ## Introduction